Vanessa Abrams: Season 2

 Around Christmastime, Vanessa and Nate repair their relationship, which they try to hide from Jenny.
 Vanessa however feels guilty about hiding the letter from Jenny and confides in Nate.
 The blond discovers a picture of them kissing on Gossip Girl, however, and embarrasses Vanessa by giving her a see-through dress, which everyone mocks at the Snowflake Ball.
 A teary-eyed Vanessa runs off, leaving Nate to tell Jenny that she's not the girl he thought she was.
 He chooses Vanessa and the two speed away in a taxi as a brokenhearted Jenny watches from afar.
-Vanessa tries not to interfere with Serena and Dan's relationship, and instead celebrates her 2-month anniversary with Nate at the opera, where the two happily kiss and mock the other theater-goers.
+Vanessa tries not to interfere with Serena and Dan's relationship and instead celebrates her 2-month anniversary with Nate at the opera, where the two happily kiss and mock the other theater-goers.

 When the seniors of Constance Billiard and St. Jude's are forced to put on a play, Nate worries that Vanessa is attracted to the play's director, seeing as the two have so much in common.
 This leads to a heated argument between Vanessa and him, in which the two fight about their differences and insecurities.
 Later, Vanessa goes to Nate's house and they make up, deciding to watch the Age of Innocence together.

 Vanessa and Nate make plans to travel Europe together over summer break.
 Nate feels manipulated by his family to intern at the mayor's office and Vanessa worries that he's being controlled by his grandfather.
 Eventually, Nate decides he will intern for the mayor, which he announces in a speech.
 After hearing this, a disappointed Vanessa leaves the party.
 She goes over to the Humphreys, where she tells Jenny that her relationship with Nate might in fact be over.

 A week later, Vanessa and Chuck see Blair and Nate hugging.
 The two then conspire to tear their friendship apart.
 Vanessa attempts to make Nate jealous by kissing Chuck at Jenny's party, but when Nate and Blair appear unfazed, Vanessa and Chuck really do sleep together.
 In "Southern Gentlemen Prefer Blondes," Vanessa and Dan play the drinking game I Never, in which she admits to sleeping with Chuck twice and regretting it both times.
 In the season finale, Vanessa and Nate catch up and become friends at the Constance-St. Jude's Graduation.
 A week later, Nate tells her that the mayor hit on him, so he quit his internship.
 He and Vanessa reinstate their summer plans to go backpacking through Europe.
-The three unknowingly get to know Scott Rosson, the lovechild of Lily and Rufus.
+The two unknowingly get to know Scott Rosson, the lovechild of Lily and Rufus.
 Afterwards, Dan receives a suspicious phone call from Georgina who tells both Vanessa and Dan that she'll be seeing them at NYU next year.